ChaoqiLiang/scDNAm-GPT/README.md

 - [**2_pesudo_time.ipynb**](https://github.com/ChaoqiLiang/scDNAm-GPT/blob/main/tutorials/2_pesudo_time.ipynb) – Demo for pseudotime analysis
 - [**3_tumor_detection_on_cfDNA.ipynb**](https://github.com/ChaoqiLiang/scDNAm-GPT/blob/main/tutorials/3_tumor_detection_on_cfDNA.ipynb) – Demo for cfDNA tumor deconvolution

 You can open these notebooks and follow the step-by-step instructions to reproduce the analyses.
-(The required datasets for these tutorials are uploading.
+(The required datasets and models for these tutorials are uploading.
 It will be finished **before October 4th**.)

 ### 4. Fine-Tuning for Colorectal Cancer Type Classification

 This repository provides a framework for fine-tuning the scDNAm-GPT model, designed for processing single-cell Whole-Genome Bisulfite Sequencing (scWGBS) data.
 Specifically, it focuses on fine-tuning for colorectal cancer type classification using the scDNAm-GPT model.
 The model leverages mamba-based architectures with specialized attention mechanisms for sequence classification tasks.
-(The required datasets for Colorectal Cancer Type Classification are uploading.
+(The required datasets and models for Colorectal Cancer Type Classification are uploading.
 It will be finished **before October 4th**.)

 #### Required Files
 The fine-tuning dataset should be prepared with the following files: